shaefelinger/codepedia/src/JS4web/browser events.md

 ### .`onevent`

-This `.onevent` property can only register a single event listener
+Event Handlers can also be registered by setting an `.onevent` property on a DOM element (event target).  `.onevent` can only register a single event listener

 ```js
 eventTarget.onclick = eventHandlerFunction;
 ```

-Event Handlers can also be registered by setting an `.onevent` property on a DOM element (event target).

 The pattern for registering a specific event is to append an element with `.on` followed by the lowercased event type name.